sflores926/tech-news-java-api/README.md

 AS AN avid tech news reader
 I WANT to see posts from others on the current tech news SO THAT I can comment and vote on their posts
-AND I am able to create my own post and see others opinions on mine as well.
+I CAN create my own post
+AS WELL AS see others comments on my post.
 ```

 ## Table of Contents